prabhavrao23/Huffman-compress-decompress/README.md

 722kb - compressed file

-1247 - decompressed file
+1247kb - decompressed file

 1. Ask the user if they want to compress or decompress a file.
 2. Get input file path.
 3. Get a path to save the new compressed or decompressed file.
 4. And then exit.

-I have included Images of how to usethe  program using the text files included in the REPO
+I have included Images of how to use the program using the text files included in the REPO